PS-Rutu-Prajapati/LevelUp-AI-Engineering-Launchpad-Level-2---Practitioner/README.md

 ### Key Components

 **`agent_fun.py`** - The AI Agent Client
-- Connects to the Groq API using the Llama 3.1 8B model
+- Connects to the Groq API using model `llama-3.1-8b-instant` for main reasoning and `llama-3.3-70b-versatile` for reflection checks
 - Implements a ReAct pattern for step-by-step reasoning
 - Manages MCP client sessions for tool access
 - Requires `GROQ_API_KEY` environment variable